 - Federal Bureau of Investigation (FBI) - The following link provides safety tips for travelers abroad

 TRAVEL ACCIDENT & SICKNESS INSURANCE

 Every registered student, faculty or staff traveler will be insured under the College's International Travel Insurance Policy through ACE American Insurance Company.
 The plan provides coverage for Accidents and Sickness, Medical Evacuation, Repatriation of Remains, Accidental Death & Dismemberment, Political & Natural Disaster Evacuation, Trip Cancellation/Interruption*.
-For questions about the plan benefits and services, contact Gallagher Student Health, or firstname.lastname@example.org.
+For questions about the plan benefits and services, contact firstname.lastname@example.org.

 The cost to a student traveler for a trip less than 30 days is $25.
 More than 30 days, it will be determined by trip length.
 The cost to a guest traveler is $50 for a trip less than 30 days.
-Every insured traveler should carry a Global Assistance ID card in order to access the services provided.
-Once you have registered through the International Travel Registry, you will be provided a link view the policy.
+Every insured traveler should carry an International Travel Assistance Card to access the services provided.
+Once you have registered through the International Travel Registry, you will be provided a link view this information.